 However, university employees must remain free from the threat of either institutional censorship or discipline for the exercise of free speech that raises no questions about lack of professional fitness.
 When there is an allegation of professional unfitness on the part of a University of Illinois faculty member, due process must be followed, as outlined in Articles IX and X of the University of Illinois Statutes.
-In the absence of such allegations, lack of civility should not be considered legitimate grounds for dismissal of a faculty member.
+Lack of civility itself should not be considered legitimate grounds for dismissal of a faculty member.